fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - Relies on CloudFormation
 - Modify EC Type using Launch Configuraton or Environment manifest in root
 - Optimization: Package dependencies into source code to avoid EC2 to resolve them
-- 1 environment runs 1 app version
+- 1 environment runs 1 app version (Upload app version to environment)
 - Use version lifecycle to avoid reaching the version limit
 - Use Packer to create your own customized machine images
+- Use "Create Snapshot" to retain database after termination
 - [FAQ](https://aws.amazon.com/elasticbeanstalk/faqs/)

 ## CICD